We’re bloggers and SEOs, right?

 You can also use the tool to audit your redirects after a site migration to review how you fare in search engine land.

 5. Mozbar – It is one of the oldest and most popular marketing software programs on the internet.

-It instantly hit chords with marketers because it streamlines your SEO efforts while surfing the web.
+It instantly hit chords with marketers because it streamlines your SEO efforts while surfing web pages.
 At the click of a button, you can access important metrics about a webpage like its Page Authority, Domain Authority, Link Profile, Keyword Highlights, etc.